 Did you know; no one knows how software works until they start using it?

 When you click on the ? symbol the built in instruction video will open and you can watch the video.
 It is directly related to the module you’re using.
 In this example we’re looking at the Divi Toggle Module Settings Instruction Video.

 Press the play button and the instructions will show you how to use the Toggle Module.

-One of the most helpful elements when creating a website.
-You can choose any layout that fits into your idea.
+One of the most helpful elements when creating a website is to use a premade layout.
+You can choose any layout and modify it to suit your idea.
 The layout is meant to be used as a guide.

 Is the Content Accessible?

 Everyone uses the web including people with disabilities.
 Make sure your content isn’t overly animated or decorated.
 Just because you can doesn’t mean you should.
 Even if it looks cool to you.

 We tend to think everyone is the same as we are, but there are people with disabilities that access the web.
 You want to make sure your content is suitable.
 Keep it simple and clean with as minimal distractions as possible.

 Animation on a web page attracts attention.
 It’s great when it’s subtle.
 Annoying when it’s overdone.
 The last thing you want to do is annoy the person visiting your website.
 They get off as fast as they can and don’t return.